Thundershowers or rain likely - New Age

-Light to moderate rain/thunder showers accompanied by temporary gusty/squally wind is likely to occur at many places over Rajshahi, Rangpur, Barisal, Chittagong and Khulna divisions and at a few places over Dhaka, Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.
+Light to moderate rain or thunder showers accompanied by temporary gusty wind is likely to occur at many places over Khulna, Barisal Chittagong, Rajshahi, Rangpur and Dhaka divisions and at a few places over Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.

 Day and night temperature may remain nearly unchanged over the country, Met Office said.

-The country’s highest temperature, 34.6 degrees Celsius, was recorded on Monday in Rajshahi and the lowest, 25.2 degrees Celsius, at Rangamati.
+The country’s highest temperature, 35.5 degrees Celsius, was recorded on Tuesday in Sylhet and the lowest, 25.2 degrees Celsius, at Rangamati and Srimangal.

 Thundershowers or rain likelyUnited News of Bangladesh .
 Dhaka

-Light to moderate rain/thunder showers accompanied by temporary gusty/squally wind is likely to occur at many places over Rajshahi, Rangpur, Barisal, Chittagong and Khulna divisions and at a few places over Dhaka, Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.
+Light to moderate rain or thunder showers accompanied by temporary gusty wind is likely to occur at many places over Khulna, Barisal Chittagong, Rajshahi, Rangpur and Dhaka divisions and at a few places over Mymensingh and Sylhet divisions with moderately heavy to heavy falls at places over the country till 6:00pm today.

 Comments